Sieep-Coding/sieep-coding.github.io/src/pages/posts/remembering-and-discussing-pravda-vodka-bar.md

 ## The Blurred Line

-The existence of establishments like Pravda Vodka Bar highlights a peculiar human tendency: our desire to aesthetics of the "forbidden."
+The existence of establishments like Pravda Vodka Bar highlights a peculiar human tendency: our attraction to the aesthetics of the "forbidden."

 By placing symbols of a regime responsible for systemic oppression into a setting defined by luxury, alcohol, and leisure, the bar created a cognitive dissonance that was both its draw and its most controversial element, [as noted by its owner before it closed.](https://torontolife.com/food/pravda-vodka-house-toronto-brash-and-sassy/)

 As we move further from the 20th century, the distance between historical tragedy and cultural commodity will shorten.
 If a regime that collapsed in the early 90s can be turned into a trendy piano bar by the 2010s or earlier, we must ask what happens when more highly polarized historical events are given the same treatment.
 If we continue to package history without the burden of its original weight, we risk creating a culture of historical amnesia.